 You may still be entitled to help with childcare costs for children or young people you’re responsible for, even if you do not receive dependant's allowance for all of them.

-To make sure you don’t miss out on benefits you are entitled to, you should report the birth of a child, a child joining your household and any changes in your circumstances involving children or young people to your local Social Security or Jobs & Benefits office.
+To make sure you don’t miss out on benefits you are entitled to, you should report the birth of a child, a child joining your household and any changes in your circumstances involving children or young people to your local Jobs and Benefits office.

 For queries or further information, please contact the Department for Communities Exceptions team.